 Savings accounts are popular for parking your money and accumulating interest.
-And if you’re comfortable online, you’ll find options offering higher yields than you’ll typically find at your local bank, not to mention more dynamic features.
+And if you’re comfortable online, you’ll find options offering higher yields than your local bank — not to mention more features.

-What are the benefits of a Capital One 360 savings account?
+What are the benefits of a savings account with Capital One?

 - No minimum balance.
 Deposit as much or as little as you want into this savings account.